 Credit risk arises from the short-term lending of surplus funds to banks and building societies as well as credit exposures to the Council's customers.
-It is the policy of the Council to place deposits only with a limited number of institutions that meet strict criteria as defined in the Council's Treasury Management Strategy (Cabinet February 2013).
-The Council also had a policy throughout the year of limiting deposits with institutions to a maximum of the lower of £20M or 20% of the portfolio size.
+It is the policy of the Council to place deposits only with a limited number of institutions that meet strict criteria as defined in the Council's Treasury Management Strategy (Council February 2014).
+The Council also had a policy throughout the year of limiting deposits with institutions to a maximum of £14M.